-511 300 111 Junior - collection with five recipes (1 breakfast, 1 lunch, 1 dinner, and 2 free choice) of foods you have prepared, using ingredients grown in the Pacific Northwest.
-Of these five recipes, 3 need to feature fruits and/or vegetables, 1 is to feature grains, and 1 features protein (meat, poultry, seafood, beans, eggs, nuts, or seeds).

-511 300 112 Intermediate - Collection with ten recipes of foods you have prepared.
-Two recipes should feature a source of protein, two recipes should include a variety of grain products, 3 need to have vegetables as the focus, 2 feature fruit, and 1 is free choice.
+- 511 300 111 Junior, collection with five recipes of foods you have prepared, using ingredients grown in the Pacific Northwest.
+Of these five recipes, 3 need to feature fruits and/or vegetables, 1 is to feature grains, and 1 features protein (meat, poultry, seafood, beans, eggs, nuts, tofu, or seeds). - 511 300 112 Intermediate, collection with ten recipes of foods you have prepared.
+Two recipes should feature a source of protein, 2 recipes should include a variety of grain products, 3 need to have vegetables as the focus, 2 feature fruit, and 1 is free choice.
 The recipes need to include three food items appropriate for each of the basic three meals: breakfast (such as smoothies, baked items, or pancakes/waffles/toasts), lunch (such as sandwiches, soups, and wraps) and dinner (such as casseroles, side dishes, and salads) menus.
-The remaining recipe is totally free choice.

-511 300 113 Senior - Collection with fifteen recipes of foods you have prepared.
-Six recipes should be vegetable and/or fruit focused recipes, four should be protein based (poultry, fish, meat or other protein dishes), four should be grain based, and one can be free choice (no restrictions).
+The remaining recipe is totally free choice. - Senior, collection with fifteen recipes of foods you have prepared.
+Six recipes should be vegetable and/or fruit focused recipes, 4 should be protein based (poultry, fish, meat or other protein dishes), 4 should be grain based, and 1 can be free choice (no restrictions).
 Five of these recipes should be one-pot meals using or demonstrating knowledge of various kitchen appliances (examples: microwave, wok, slow cooker, pressure cooker),